Techno Corner

 All answers given herein are solely the opinion of the writer and not

-the Dayton's Bluff District Forum nor the writers or advertisers or the
+the Dayton's Bluff District Forum nor the writers or advertisers or

 people and businesses included in the column.
-Amber's answers will be
+Amber's answers

 researched in depth and are accurate as opinion, but not neccesarily